Depth-efficient proofs of quantumness: Reconstruction of randomness

 \section{Reconstruction of randomness}

-In our modified proofs of quantumness, the prover is instructed to evaluate a randomized encoding of a TCF.
+In our first constant quantum-depth proof of quantumness, the prover is instructed to evaluate a randomized encoding of a TCF.
 The verifier must still be able to use the trapdoor in order to invert an output of the randomized encoding.
 As mentioned in Subsection~\ref{subsect:soundness}, this is true provided the encoding satisfies the randomness reconstruction property.
 Here we prove this fact for the construction of~\cite{AIK06}.

 \begin{proof}[Proof of Lemma~\ref{lem:rrc}] We would like to show that given an instance of $\hat{f}_{i,j}(x, r^{(1)},r^{(2)},r,r^\prime)$, as shown in Equation~\ref{appeq:hatf}, as well as $x$, it is possible to efficiently recover the randomness $r^{(1)},r^{(2)},r,r^\prime$.
 First note that if the terms $T_k$ were known as well as $r^{(1)},r^{(2)}$, it is straightforward to recover $r$ and $r'$.
 We will therefore focus on that case.
 From Equation~\ref{appeq:hatf} it is possible to efficiently compute the result of Equation~\ref{appeq:tildef}, since $\hat{f}$ is a randomized encoding of $\bar{f}$: simply xor all the terms in Equation~\ref{appeq:hatf}.
 We will then focus on randomness reconstruction for $\bar{f}$ as that will then yield randomness reconstruction for $\hat{f}$.